paulofpimenta/ouicodedata/_posts/2024-02-07-graph-analysis.md

 ### Calculating indicators of centrality

 Hopefullly, we won't have to implement by hand the algorithms shown above.
 The great python package `Networkx` has ready-to-use implemetations of these and many other algorithms.

-We want to generate one a plot for each centrity measure, so let's define a helper function.
-The fucntion will take two arguments : the first is one of the three centrality measures exaplained before and the second, the name of centrality we want to show in the plot:
+For each centrality measure discussed, we will compute and them in a plot.
+So we first define a helper function that will take two arguments : the desired centrality measure and the name of centrality label we want to show in the plot:

 ```python
 def generate_centrality_df(centrality_type,graph,plot_col_name):